Top

 O’Connor Family Law has years of combined experience helping families keep their priorities at the forefront during a divorce or other scenarios where custody issues may arise.
 In addition, We know how much it means to you, and it means a lot to us as well.

-Contact our child custody lawyers in Worcester County today at (774) 315-4220 to find out more regarding your specific family needs and how we can help.
+Contact our Massachusetts child custody lawyer today at 774-703-3755 to find out more regarding your specific family needs and how we can help.

 Is Child Custody the Same Across the Board?